ivan-tkatchev/tab/README.md

 `avg`
 : Synonym for `mean`.

+`bucket`
+: Return a bucket key. `bucket(x, a, b, n)` will split the interval `[a, b]` into `n` equal sub-intervals and return `x` rounded down to the nearest sub-interval lower bound.
+Useful for making histograms.
+See also: `hist`.
+Usage:
+`bucket Number, Number, Number, UInt -> Number` -- the first three arguments must be the same numeric type.

 `bytes`
 : Accepts a string and returns an array of integers representing the bytes in the string. _Warning_: this function is not Unicode-aware and assumes the string is an ASCII bytestream.
 Usage: